VerebG/ingatlannyilvantarto-sdk/README.md

 # ingatlannyilvantarto.hu inofficial SDK

+This SDK is kindly sponsored by [ÁtriumPark Ingatlaniroda](http://atriumparkingatlan.hu/).

 ## Installation

 You **MUST** use composer!
 This thing doesn't work without it!
 (If you don't know what composer is or how to use it, we